grassrootza/grassroot-learning/grassroot-nlu/README.md

 ### Prerequisites

-All dependencies(save for python and mongodb) can be installed by running this in the main directory:

- ~$bash install_dependencies.sh

-But if you want to go at it old school then here's the dependency list:
+All dependencies should already be handled by the install_dependencies.sh file, however, for the sake of transparency (and anticipation of the unkown), here's a look under the hood:

 * DynamoDB or MongoDB (preferably both)
 * Python 3.6.1 and its standard library as well as the following additional libraries: